bruno-garcia/hub-like-docker-compose/README.md

 For this PoC, a simplified version of this project will be recreated.
 The goal is simply to reach all dependencies.
 In other words: it's all dummy code.

-The repo is composed by a Angular 4 SPA backed by a web API project written in C# and .NET Core 2.0.
+The repo is composed of an Angular 4 SPA, backed by a web API written in C# and .NET Core 2.0.
 This API backend has 3 external dependencies: MongoDB, Redis and yet another web API called Envoy.
 Envoy is backed by a SQL Server database.